Renew or replace your licence

-You don't need to take any knowledge or driving tests to renew a P1 or P2 licence, however you need to pay the provisional licence fee, and you may need to pass an eyesight test and/or provide a satisfactory medical report.
+You don't need to take any knowledge or driving tests to renew a P1 or P2 licence, however, you need to pay the provisional licence fee and may need to pass an eyesight test and/or provide a satisfactory medical report.

-Licence expired up to five years
+Licence expired up to 5 years

-Licence expired more than five years
+Licence expired more than 5 years

 If you've passed the knowledge test but failed your first driving test on an expired licence, you'll need to apply for a learner licence, and meet all the requirements.

-If you can prove you held a licence in another Australian state or territory for the same class within the last five years, you may be exempt from the tests.
-See Moving to NSW for more information.

-If you've held an overseas licence within the last five years, you may also be exempt from some tests, depending on the country.
+If you can prove you held a licence in another Australian state or territory for the same class within the last 5 years, you may be exempt from the tests.
+If you've held an overseas licence within the last 5 years, you may also be exempt from some tests, depending on the country.
 See Moving to NSW for more information.

 Cancelled licences and disqualified drivers